 Our stay was brief but I have no regrets about booking The Principal York Hotel.
 It is a magnificent building with tons of character, and the majority of the staff there were incredibly welcoming.

 Heading to York soon?
-Consider booking The Principal York Hotel for your stay!
+Book The Principal York Hotel for your stay!

 Read more: A Vegetarian’s Guide to Eating in York